nedamhs/spatio-temporal-rainfall-modeling/README.md

 - The Baum–Welch learning algorithm was borrowed from the CS179 class material.

-- The Chow–Liu implementation was borrowed and lightly modified from the [pyGMs](https://github.com/ihler/pyGMs) library (see `pyGMs-license.txt`).
+- The Chow–Liu implementation was borrowed and modified from the [pyGMs](https://github.com/ihler/pyGMs) library (see `pyGMs-license.txt`).

 ---